homeworkc/lazycast/README.md

 Currently, this feature is tested to be working with a Windows 10 PC and a Pi (with manually assigned IPs) connected via Ethernet.
 More tests might be needed, especially for different DHCP, DNS and firewall configurations.
 Ports used include but are not limited to UDP 53 (DNS), UDP 5353 (mDNS), TCP 7236 and TCP 7250.
 Also, the encryption feature is not implemented yet so it should only be used over trusted networks and it should not be used for sensitive data.
 MICE works in ipv6 networks but currently only ipv4 is implemented.

 ## Preparation
 Follow the steps in the previous preparation section.
-Note that NetworkManager is required for MICE.
+Note that installing NetworkManager is required for MICE.
 Install avahi-utils:
 ```
 sudo apt install avahi-utils